-Interest income is recognized on an accrual basis using the effective interest method and is included in investment income.
 Portfolio transactions are recorded on the trade date.
 Realized gains and losses arising from the sale of investments are determined on the average cost basis of the respective investments.
 The year-over-year change in the difference between the fair value and the cost of the investments held at year end is recognized as a net change in unrealized appreciation.
 Commissions, stock exchange fees and other identifiable transaction costs that are directly attributable to the acquisition or disposal of an investment are expensed as incurred.
-Pursuit costs are charged to net income of the Fund in the period incurred.
+Pursuit costs are charged to pursuit costs of the Fund in the period incurred.